magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/install/config.md

 * TOC
 {:toc}

-This guide will help you to get familiar with ThingsBoard configuration files and parameters.
+This guide will help you to get familiar with IoT Hub configuration files and parameters.

-Configuration files location depends on the ThingsBoard installation type.
-If ThingsBoard is installed as a **monolithic application**, you can find configuration files in the following directory:
+Configuration files location depends on the IoT Hub installation type.
+If IoT Hub is installed as a **monolithic application**, you can find configuration files in the following directory:

 ```bash